CLASS: Cloud Learning and Skills Sessions

-Cloud Learning and Skills Sessions (CLASS) is an Internet2 pilot program that helps institutions, IT organizations supporting research, and research groups with training and workforce development through cohort-based training programs tailored to the U.S. research and education (R&E) community, providing an additional avenue for research computing professionals to connect with their peers.
+Cloud Learning and Skills Sessions (CLASS) is an Internet2 program that helps institutions, IT organizations supporting research, and research groups with training and workforce development through cohort-based training programs tailored to the U.S. research and education (R&E) community, providing an additional avenue for research computing professionals to connect with their peers.

 How is CLASS different from training programs offered through cloud providers?

 CLASS is a program developed with leadership from some of the top research universities in the country in partnership with leading cloud providers.
 Input from these institutions has identified areas of workforce development not currently addressed through existing training programs offered by cloud providers.
 CLASS will address these gaps by focusing on common areas of interest in research computing and data across institutions, including security, complex workflows, and resource management across multiple research groups.
-The initial cohort will focus on advanced capabilities from cloud providers, supporting Internet2’s community preference for open source solutions as well as models for training and development tailored to the R&E community ecosystems and resources.
+The initial cohort focused on advanced capabilities from cloud providers, supporting Internet2’s community preference for open source solutions as well as models for training and development tailored to the R&E community ecosystems and resources.

 Why is there a need for CLASS?

 Cloud adoption is still in its early stages across U.S. R&E Institutions.
 Researchers and technology and cyberinfrastructure teams struggle with not only the challenges of navigating multiple cloud platforms and the pace of change of these platforms, but also in transitioning their workflows to take advantage of a multi-cloud environment.
 These needs are more acute as work becomes increasingly distributed and crosses the boundaries of individual research labs, institutions, and scholarly domains.